Klaus2m5/AVR_emulated_6502_4SBC/readme.txt

 Modular 6502 SBC with emulated CPU

-The minimum system consists of an ATMega16, an SRAM IC and some components to provide a clock source and an RS232 interface.
+The minimum system consists of an ATMega32, an SRAM IC and some components to provide a clock source and an RS232 interface.
 A serial EEPROM can be added as non volatile program storage.
 Examples in the source code showcase, how parallel IO can be added from simple latches to 65xx IO ICs.

+If you need a version for the ATMega16 go to the "low-flash" branch.
+The master branch now includes the optional IO subprocessor and the optional MMU with 512k RAM.

 The emulation provides:
    some of the ATMega's internal IO capabilities